COLON HYDROTHERAPY – COLONICS

 Yes, the therapist is with you the entire time to guide you through the process, perform light massage and answer any questions you have.

 The session pricing includes everything – the disposable speculum kit, the disposable shorts and post-treatment robe, the healing implant, the probiotic afterward – EVERYTHING.
-The only time the client would pay extra would be if they needed an extended session, due to special circumstances, a physical impairment or if they were using it to prepare for a colonoscopy.
+The only time the client would pay extra would be if they needed an extended session, due to special circumstances.

 We use the FDA and Health Canada approved Aquanet EC-2000.
 It is the premier closed system available, because if allows the therapist to tailor the water flow to the client’s needs, allowing for maximum comfort.

-During a closed system treatment, you lay on a massage table and the therapist inserts the speculum.
-This speculum has a small tube for warm filtered water to flow in and a large tube for waste to flow out.
+During a closed system treatment, you are lying on a massage table during the session.
+The speculum is inserted approximately 1 inch and the hoses attached to it run from you directly to the machine, so no odour escapes.
+It has both a small hose for warm filtered water to flow in and a larger hose for waste to flow out.
 You are able to see what you are releasing through the viewing tube that takes the waste back to the sewage.
 Your therapist remains with you the entire time and will perform light massage if needed/desired.
 Your therapist, in constant communication with you, is in control of the water going in and then releasing the water via the waste control.
-All of the waste goes through the tube without you having to push.
+All of the waste goes through the tube without you having to push; your therapist will guide you in breathing through it..
 In addition, your therapist will add healing elements like chlorophyll, aloe, coffee and wheatgrass to help breakdown the fecal matter and mucous, ensuring that you have a great release.

 The water is taken from the municipal supply, filtered three times and sterilized using UV Filters.

 It goes back directly into the municipal sewage system.